Richard Idro: Career

-Dr Richard Idro is a specialized pediatrician, with super specialization as a neurologist.
+Idro is a specialized pediatrician, with super specialization as a neurologist.
 His research interests include HIV/AIDS in adolescents, the interactions between HIV and malaria, and the prognostic features of cerebral malaria, among other topics.
 Recently, his work has expanded into studies of brain injury in sickle cell anemia, viral encephalitis and childhood epilepsy.

-He also concurrently serves as an Honorary Consultant Pediatrician and Pediatric Neurologist at Mulago National Referral Hospital (MNRH), in Kampala, Uganda's capital and largest city.
+He also concurrently serves as an honorary consultant pediatrician and pediatric neurologist at Mulago National Referral Hospital (MNRH), in Kampala, Uganda.
 MNRH is the teaching hospital of Makerere University College of Health Sciences.

-He is a leading authority on Nodding disease, an ill-understood pediatric mental condition, characterized by seizures, mental retardation and stunted growth.
-The cause remains unknown and there was no known cure, as of 2019.
+He is a leading authority on nodding disease, an ill-understood pediatric mental condition, characterized by seizures, intellectual disability, and stunted growth.
+Its cause remains unknown, and there was no known cure as of 2019.

 Honors and awards

-In February 2019, the London School of Hygiene and Tropical Medicine (LSHTM) announced Dr Richard Idro as the winner of the Greenwood Africa Award 2019.
-The award comprises (a) a medal (b) one week of residence at the LSHTM (c) The winner will be required to give a Greenwood Lecture (d) During the week of residence at LSTMH in London, the winner is required to interact with relevant academics and give seminars as the situation may warrant.
+In February 2019, the London School of Hygiene and Tropical Medicine (LSHTM) announced Idro as the winner of the Greenwood Africa Award 2019.
+The award includes a medal and one week of residence at the LSHTM.
+The winner is required to give a Greenwood Lecture.
+During the week of residence at LSTMH in London, the winner is required to interact with relevant academics and give seminars as the situation may warrant.
 The award is restricted to mid-level medical researchers in infectious diseases in sub-Saharan Africa.
-It is awarded every three years and Dr. Idro is the first ever recipient.
+It is awarded every three years, and Idro is its first recipient.